How Did Napoleon Become Emperor?

 The once-great Emperor of France would live the rest of his days exiled from the nation he had fought so passionately to support.
 Although his former wife and empress Josephine would petition to join him, Napoleon remained cut off from his family on his island prison, spending his days writing dramatic accounts of his life and adventures.

 Napoleon Bonaparte died in exile on St Helena in 1821 at the age of 51.
 Though he may have failed in his ultimate vision for France, one consolation was a son and heir from his second wife, the Austrian Archduchess Marie Louise.
 Though his son would bear his historic name, he would not become the successor or military champion that had been the enduring hope of Napoleon’s life.

 The life and legend of Napoleon Bonaparte is, on the surface, a common story in the history books – an unlikely hero rises to power and then falls from grace.
 Yet the details of Napoleon’s life story reveal an astonishing path that is rare among military success stories or sovereign conquerors.

 His achievements and popularity as a self-proclaimed Emperor are even more surprising against the backdrop of the French Revolution and its violent social shifts toward a more egalitarian rule and away from royalist traditions.

 Perhaps this contrast is what lends the story of Napoleon its captivating air of legend and almost mythical status.

 Whatever the appeal of this rare and complex character, one thing is clear – the story of Napoleon endures centuries after his rise to power and continues to captivate modern audiences around the world.

-If learning about this famous emporer has piqued your interest about acquiring a prestigious Noble Title of your own get in touch using the enquiry form in the sidebar or you can contact our Geneva office directly between 10.00-19.00, Monday to Friday on +41 225 181 360.
+If learning about this famous Emporer has piqued your interest in acquiring a prestigious Noble Title of your own get in touch using the enquiry form in the sidebar or you can contact our Geneva office directly between 10.00-19.00, Monday to Friday on +41 225 181 360.